International Orthodox fair “In the beginning was the Word...”

 About the project:

-For the first time Mir-Expo Exhibition Company to hold an Orthodox fair at Sokolniki Museum and Educational Centre.
+For the first time Mir-Expo Exhibition Company is to hold an Orthodox fair at Sokolniki Museum and Educational Centre.
 A prayer service marking the grand opening of the exhibition to take place on the first day.
-During the exhibition some shows, including a festival of orthodox theater, performances of folk groups, concerts, folk festivals on the occasion of Maslenitsa festival, to take place in Sokolniki Park.
+During the exhibition some shows, including a festival of orthodox theater, performances of folk groups, concerts, folk festivals on the occasion of Maslenitsa festival, is to take place in Sokolniki Park.

 Activities of Russian and foreign Orthodox communities and organizations, spiritual literature, orthodox media, church utensils, Orthodox goods, arts and crafts and traditional handicrafts.

 The business programme of the fair “In the beginning was the Word…” is full of spiritual events and cultural activities.
 We invite you to worship the revered icons and other relics brought to the exhibition from all over Russia and foreign countries.
 We also ask you to introduce shrines especially revered in your monastery or parish.

 22 Andropov Avenue, Moscow, 115533, Russia

 Tel. / Fax: +7 499 618 0565, +7 499 618 3683, +7 499 618 3688